enkidevs/curriculum/lua/lua-core/intro-to-lua/why-learn-lua.md

 [1: Examples of benefiting programs]

 Video game development, embedded systems, and web development are all aspects that could utilize parts of Lua, or even have Lua as it's base structure.

+---

+## Practice

+There are many benefits from learning Lua.
+Why is Lua perfect for beginners? ???

+- Lua is simple
+- Lua is fast
+- Lua is lightweight
+- Lua is versatile

+---

+## Revision

+Which of these aspects are not related to Lua? ???

+- Lua is slow but consistent
+- Lua is simple
+- Lua is versatile
+- Lua is lightweight